What is FDIC insurance?

 What is and isn't covered by FDIC insurance?

-FDIC coverage includes cash deposits in bank accounts.
+FDIC coverage includes cash deposits in insured bank accounts.
 It does not cover other forms of investment or deposits used to buy securities for customers.
 Some examples of what FDIC insurance coverage protects include:

 - Checking Accounts.